tarrasqueapp/tarrasqueapp/README.md

 ### Create database

-Push the state from Prisma schema to the database during prototyping.
+Push the Prisma schema state to the database.

     yarn server prisma db push

+### Migrate database

+Create migrations from your Prisma schema, apply them to the database, and generate artifacts.

+    yarn server prisma migrate dev --name <migration-name>

+### Browse database

-Seed the database with sample data.
+Browse the database using the Prisma Studio.

-    yarn server prisma db seed
+    yarn server prisma studio

 # Kubernetes